 Secondly, countries across Sub-Saharan Africa have great opportunities to adopt leapfrog technology when it comes to setting up MIS solutions.
-This has already been the case in countries pioneering the use of programme and integrated MISs, addressing challenges unique to the region: for example, biometric identification can overcome traditional difficulties in identifying beneficiaries without appropriate documentation; point-of-sale devices or mobile phones can be used to transfer cash to nomadic or hard-to-reach beneficiaries electronically (allowing for instant integration with MIS); and mobile phones or hand-held devices may be used for data collection (Garcia and Moore, 2012).
+This has already been the case in countries pioneering the use of programme and integrated MISs, addressing challenges unique to the region: for example,

+- biometric identification can overcome traditional difficulties in identifying recipients without appropriate documentation - point-of-sale devices or mobile phones can be used to transfer cash to nomadic or hard-to-reach recipients electronically (allowing for instant integration with MIS) - mobile phones or hand-held devices may be used for data collection (Garcia and Moore, 2012)

+The application of the new modalities, however, needs to be continuously monitored to identify and address barriers for recipients in accessing and properly using these devices.

-Third, capacity constraints will need serious tackling - at central and local level.
-While the Ministries and Agencies in charge of implementing Social Protection across the region have been strengthening their role and cadre of staff, there is still a significant lack of: a) technical staff at central level, capable of leading the MIS development process while also understanding policy and implementation requirements; b) field-staff at local level (e.g. a cadre of social assistants), capable of acting as liaisons with programme applicants and beneficiaries.
+Third, capacity constraints will need serious tackling - at the central and local levels.
+While the Ministries and Agencies in charge of implementing Social Protection across the region have been strengthening their role and cadre of staff, there is still a significant lack of:

+- a. technical staff at the central level capable of leading the MIS development process while also understanding policy and implementation requirements as well as inclusive programming - b. field staff at the local level (e.g. a cadre of social assistants), capable of acting as liaisons with programme applicants and recipients

 Countries that have recently succeeded in their process of data integration, such as Kenya, have undertaken rigorous Capacity Needs Assessments to tackle this issue.
-They have also adapted their systems to existing capacity constraints, for example by a) gradually building on existing systems rather than adopting a 'big-bang' approach, b) outsourcing development tasks to external companies and/or receiving donor technical assistance, and c) adapting business processes to capacity constraints (e.g. impossibility of on-demand data collection in the short term given lack of local staff).
+They have also adapted their system to existing capacity constraints, for example by

+- a. gradually building on existing systems rather than adopting a 'big-bang' approach - b. outsourcing development tasks to external companies and/or receiving donor technical assistance - c. adapting business processes to capacity constraints (e.g. impossibility of on-demand data collection in the short term given the lack of local staff).

-Fourth, the sustainability of any MIS project - and especially a large project involving the creation of an integrated system - is largely reliant on a sustainable source of funding allowing for on-going operations (including training and technical support for staff), maintenance and potential changes/tweaks.
-This is problematic in contexts where Social Protection is still struggling to garner sufficient domestic financing - as is often the case in Sub Saharan Africa (Garcia and Moore, 2012).
+Fourth, the sustainability of any MIS project - and especially a large project involving the creation of an integrated system - is largely reliant on a sustainable source of funding allowing for ongoing operations (including training and technical support for staff), maintenance and potential changes/tweaks.
+This is problematic in contexts where Social Protection is still struggling to garner sufficient domestic financing and commitments to gender-responsive and disability-inclusive social protection are still relatively underdeveloped - as is often the case in some low-income countries including those in Sub-Saharan Africa (Garcia and Moore, 2012).
 An MIS project's Feasibility Study should realistically assess the cost implications of different models of MIS development and rollout, and base ultimate choices on the availability of adequate financing.

-Fifth, MIS projects in the region need extensive tailoring to the specific objectives and characteristics of social assistance programs, as extensively described within Garcia and Moore (2012).
-For example, given most programmes' strong focus on targeting vulnerable groups rather than 'the poor', a unified approach to poverty targeting across different programs could be more difficult to implement.
-Similarly, given the high level of community involvement in all of the 'gateway' phases of programme implementation, any proposed MIS solution would have to find a way to accommodate this.
+Fifth, MIS projects in the region need extensive tailoring to the specific objectives and characteristics of social assistance programmes, as extensively described by Garcia and Moore (2012).
+For example, given most programmes' strong focus on targeting vulnerable groups rather than 'the poor', a unified approach to poverty targeting across different programmes could be more difficult to implement.
+Similarly, given the high level of community involvement in all of the 'gateway' phases of the programme implementation, any proposed MIS solution would have to find a way to accommodate this.